uber-archive/vis-academy/src/docs/custom-layers/1-combination-layer.md

 }
 ```

 Note that we're passing the props of this layer to the sublayers by mapping them to the prop names the ScatterplotLayer recognizes.
-The only exception is the `id` prop, because layer ids much be unique, we create them by appending suffix to the user defined id.
+The only exception is the `id` prop, because layer ids must be unique, we create them by appending suffix to the user defined id.

 Run the app -- it should render both pickup and dropoff locations now.